Jarden Brief: Campbell Soup Company slips up on stock market

 Commodities

-WTI Crude oil traded 2.3 per cent higher to US$83.84 per barrel at the time of writing.
+WTI Crude oil traded 2.3 per cent higher to US$83.84 per barrel2, at the time of writing.

 Gold was down 0.4 per cent to US$1,720.50 an ounce.